 Multifunctional Flood Defences

-The combination with other functions than flood protection in a flood defence becomes an interesting alternative if necessary improvement of existing flood defences conflicts with other functions, like housing.
-Multifunctional flood defences can also become a relevant option for ongoing urbanisation in built-on areas.
-Integration of functions could also be interesting for dividing costs between several parties.
+The combination of flood protection with other functions becomes an interesting option, if necessary improvement of existing flood defences conflicts with other functions, like housing.
+In addition, multifunctional flood defences can become a relevant option for ongoing urbanisation in built-on areas, requiring more space.
+Next to spatial optimisation, dividing the costs between several parties could be an attractive advantage of these combined structures.
 Governance issues related to multifunctional flood defences, however, are very delicate because of possible conflicts in responsibilities.

-Within the Department of Hydraulic Engineering five researchers are involved in the programme: Xuexue Chen (wave overtopping and loads on buildings), Kathryn Roscoe (probabilistic models), Flora Anvarifar (uncertainty, adaptability and robustness), Wouter ter Horst (optimal and robust design) and Mark Voorendt (structural assessment).
+Within the Department of Hydraulic Engineering five researchers were involved in the programme: Xuexue Chen (wave overtopping and loads on buildings), Kathryn Roscoe (probabilistic models), Flora Anvarifar (uncertainty, adaptability and robustness), Guy Dupuits (optimal and robust design) and Mark Voorendt (design principles).

 Multifunctional quay in Zaltbommel

 Cross section of a combined quay and parking garage in Zwijndrecht

 Cross section of a house in Dordrecht, combined with a flood protection function